-As a Hungarian who grew up in Canada, I must say the most exciting period of my life was in Budapest.
+As a Hungarian who grew up in Canada, I must say that the most exciting period of my life was in Budapest.
 Staying in the city was comparable to a roller coaster ride.

 One minute, enjoying the vibes of a new city and meeting a plethora of interesting people.
 The next, feeling down and out from the copious amount of news about corruption and infringements on peoples’ freedom.

 The first keeping me rooted in the city, the second urging me to move on to a place where people enjoy more personal freedom.
-The two extremes made living there exhilarating, eventful and thought provoking at the same time.
+The two extremes made living there exhilarating, eventful and thought-provoking at the same time.

-So, without further adieu, let me introduce to you… Budapest.
+So, without further adieu, let me introduce to you… Budapest!

 Socialist architecture meets the Holy Roman Empire

-The jewel of the Danube, draws most of its beauty from the historical urban landscape that is spread out through the city.
+The jewel of the Danube draws most of its beauty from the historical urban landscape that is spread out through the city.

 From the Heroes’ Square, where ancient heroes and kings of days old are immortalized.
 To the Castle District, an area where history spans back to that of the Holy Roman Empire.

-In contrast to most of the cities situated in East-Central Europe, where the historical sites are concentrated in and around the center of the city; Budapest proves to follow the trend of larger, more grandiose western cities.
+In contrast to most of the cities situated in East-Central Europe, where the historical sites are concentrated in and around the center of the city, Budapest proves to follow the trend of larger, more grandiose western cities.

 My favourite dish, Lecsó, is a simple dish consisting of onions, peppers, and tomato cooked in a panDávid Fülöp, student